YashVShalihotri/Semiconductor-Packaging-Workshop/README.md

 5. Product Assembly and Test: The Final product is created, packaged, and tested.
 ### Introduction of a Package Manufacturing Unit
 ![9](./Packaging/9.png)
+Major difference between OSAT AND ATMP is that OSAT does not produce wafers they take orders from different foundries and dice and package the chips.